 The Cascadia Data Alliance will change that.

-The Hutch Data Commonwealth’s goal in spearheading the Cascadia Data Alliance is to establish a health research data sharing ecosystem with organizations across the Pacific Northwest region.
+The Cascadia Data Alliance is to establish a health research data sharing ecosystem with organizations across the Pacific Northwest region.
 The Alliance will facilitate creation of shared best practices in data governance and groundbreaking partnerships.
 Improved governance and collaboration will be used to drive towards improvements in data sharing to accelerate research and innovation across the community.

 The Cascadia Data Discovery Initiative (CDDI) is a first step toward achieving a regional data sharing ecosystem.
-CDDI aims to accelerate data discovery and subsequent data sharing for biomedical research.
+CDDI aims to accelerate regional collaboration in data-intensive research and data sharing to enable that research.